Of course, some people adopt a healthy lifestyle as young adults and then stick to it throughout their lives. Most of us are not so far-sighted.

 In fact, the average age to start thinking about health is estimated to be 36!

-But, it’s never too early or too late to start adopting a healthily lifestyle; you won’t just be active for longer.
-You’ll also be more mentally aware and less likely to contract age related diseases!
+But, it’s never too early or too late to start adopting a healthy lifestyle.
+You’ll also be more mentally aware and less likely to get age-related diseases!

 How Health & Mental Clarity Are Connected